cupy/cupy/docs/source/reference/functions.rst

 .. module:: chainer.functions

-Chainer provides basic :class:`~chainer.Function` implementations in :mod:`chainer.functions` package.
+Chainer provides basic :class:`~chainer.Function` implementations in the :mod:`chainer.functions` package.

 Non-parameterized functions are provided as plain Python functions.
-These can be directly used in forward computation without explicit handling of :class:`~chainer.Function` objects.
+These can be used directly in forward computation without explicit handling of :class:`~chainer.Function` objects.
 On the other hand, parameterized functions should be used with explicit handling of :class:`~chainer.Function` objects.